denkungsart/denkungsart-production/README.md

 Set up basic auth if the `BASIC_AUTH` env variable is set.
 It is expected to be formatted like `user:password`.

 ### denkungsart-production.i18n_rollbar
-Reports missing translations as warnings to Rollbar.
+Reports missing translations as errors to Rollbar.

 ### denkungsart-production.unpermitted_parameters_rollbar
 Reports unpermitted parameters as errors to Rollbar.